sirine-chahma/pyntrinio/README.md

 Follow these steps, as outlined in the [Intrino Python documentation](https://docs.intrinio.com/documentation/python)

-**Note** that Intrinio Python SDK should be installed prior to installing pyintrinio.
+**Note**

-Steps:
+Intrinio Python SDK should be installed prior to installing pyintrinio.

 To install the SDK use PIP: